Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   for enabling ARB_clip_control.
 * ``PIPE_CAP_VERTEXID_NOBASE``: If true, the driver only supports TGSI_SEMANTIC_VERTEXID_NOBASE (and not TGSI_SEMANTIC_VERTEXID).
-This means state trackers for APIs whose vertexIDs are offset by basevertex (such as GL) will need to lower TGSI_SEMANTIC_VERTEXID to TGSI_SEMANTIC_VERTEXID_NOBASE and TGSI_SEMANTIC_BASEVERTEX, so drivers setting this must handle both these semantics.
+This means gallium frontends for APIs whose vertexIDs are offset by basevertex (such as GL) will need to lower TGSI_SEMANTIC_VERTEXID to TGSI_SEMANTIC_VERTEXID_NOBASE and TGSI_SEMANTIC_BASEVERTEX, so drivers setting this must handle both these semantics.
 Only relevant if geometry shaders are supported.